 The centers may have supplemental offerings like private gyms, classes, nutritional guidance, private kitchens, and cable and Internet service availability.
 All sober living facilities offer 24/7 support based on the size of the home and number of residents.
 Centers usually offer individual or group therapy, medication support, educational programs for recovery, and holistic activities like massages, yoga, meditation, and mindfulness training.
 However, all sober living centers conduct frequent drug testing and residents must maintain their sobriety for the length of their stay.

-Also, the National Institute on Drug Abuse, recommends that there be no romantic involvement with another person during early recovery.
-Healing from addiction requires willpower, focus, and a distraction free environment.
-Gender specific homes offer the opportunity to work on healing, while developing peer support, only.
+Additionally, the National Institute on Drug Abuse, recommends that there be no romantic involvement with another person during early recovery.
+Healing from addiction requires willpower, focus, and distraction-free environment.
+Gender-specific homes offer the opportunity to work on healing, while developing peer support, only.
 Romantic relationships can sometimes be codependent or unhealthy if conflicts arise.
 This may lead to addiction urges or other obstacles.
-Gender specific sober living eliminates one less potential problem on the pathway to recovery.
+Gender-specific substance abuse treatment programs eliminate one less potential problem on the pathway to recovery.

 Reasons to Try Sober Living